 Find out more on the Martin Luther King, Jr. Day Writing Awards in the video here:

 Help us continue to have these important conversations on racial and cultural differences.
 Please consider donating to the Martin Luther King Jr. Writing Awards.
 Your donation will go a long way in helping us continue to reflect on Dr. King's legacy.

 Media Coverage and Photo Gallery

-Watch 2018 MLK Jr. Day Writing Awards Founder Jim Daniels talk about the awards and hear students Emma Steckline, Dietrich student Mariah Barnes, Carnegie Mellon University School of Music student Marina Lopez talk about their award-winning entries on Pittsburgh Today Live.
+Watch MLK Jr. Day Writing Awards Founder Jim Daniels talk about the awards, and hear CMU students Joyce Wang and Joss Green, and Pittsburgh CAPA students Ilan Magnani and Madison Katarski, discuss their award-winning entries on KDKA-TV Pittsburgh Today Live.

 Read Jim Daniels discuss the origins of the Martin Luther King, Jr. Day Writing Awards and his experience in a writing class with James Baldwin in Poets & Writers.

 The contest guidelines specifically request personal narratives on race.
 We believe that if we learn each other's stories, the barriers begin to break down.
 We begin to see each other as individual human beings, struggling the way we all must, to live good lives and treat each other decently.
 We are all parts of different communities, and we reach out and cross over in strange, often surprising ways.
 The King Writing Awards provides a common ground for all these communities.
 As part of the University’s day-long schedule of panel discussions and performing arts presentations, the winners of this contest read in the University Center’s main lecture hall to an audience of hundreds.